Why Join UBC Unmanned Aircraft Systems?

 Will meetings be online or in-person?

-This year we will be meeting fully in-person, in accordance with UBC guidelines.
+We will be meeting in accordance with UBC guidelines.

 More questions?
 Send us an email at [email protected].